 A tantrum-free Chinese New Year?
 Yep, it's possible!
 Read on and find out how this mum-of-two makes it happen…

-Plan your own house visits
+1. Plan your own house visits

-Don’t fuss over the family OOTD
+2. Don’t fuss over the family OOTD

-Nap at home, not on the go
+3. Nap at home, not on the go

-Early bedtime, more Mahjong time
+4. Early bedtime, more mahjong time

 Nail your nap times and it means you’ll be able to keep bedtime on track, too.
 And, once the kids are in bed, us adults get to play!
-And by play, we mean play mahjong, blackjack, poker and whatever games you and your friends enjoy playing at this time of year.
+And by play, we mean play mahjong, blackjack, poker and whatever games you and your friends or family enjoy playing at this time of year.
 Of course, this requires a bit of planning and discipline, but once the young ‘uns are sound asleep, you can focus huat-ing all night long (who are we kidding…maybe just till midnight).

-Live in the moment (not on IG stories)
+5. Live in the moment (not on IG stories)

 Of course, there’s really nothing wrong with uploading a story or two to the ‘gram.
 Just don’t let your CNY morph into one that has you obsessed with capturing and sharing every single moment with your kids on camera, while you wind up missing out on the real essence of the holiday.
-Try leaving your phone in your purse, and be surprised at the meaningful conversations you might have with your family, friends and, most of all, your kids.
+Try leaving your phone in your purse.
+You’ll be surprised at the meaningful conversations you might have with your family, friends and, most of all, your kids.
 There’s nothing as precious as the time you have away from the humdrum of work, so focus on the things that matter and make this CNY one that counts.